OleMussmann/nps/README.md

 - indirect hits - packages that _contain the search string_,
 - direct hits - packages that _start with the search string_,
-- exact hits - the package that _matches your exact string_,
+- exact hits - the package that _matches your exact search string_,

 ... in configurable individual colors, optionally separated by a newline.
 Have a look: